tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 ## Supporting multiple protocols

-The SNI encryption requirement do not stop with HTTP over TLS.
+The SNI encryption requirement does not stop with HTTP over TLS.
 Multiple other applications currently use TLS, including for example SMTP [@?RFC5246], DNS [@?RFC7858], or XMPP [@?RFC7590].
 These applications too will benefit of SNI encryption.
 HTTP only methods like those described in (#httpfrontingtunnels)